MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/how-to-use-perfInsights.md

 ms.workload: infrastructure-services
 ms.tgt_pltfrm: vm-windows
 ms.topic: troubleshooting
-ms.date: 11/10/2021
+ms.date: 05/14/2024
 ms.author: genli
 ms.custom: sap:VM Performance
 ---
-# How to use PerfInsights in Azure
+#  Troubleshoot Windows virtual machine performance issues using the Performance Diagnostics (PerfInsights) CLI tool

-[PerfInsights](https://aka.ms/perfinsightsdownload) is a self-help diagnostics tool that collects and analyzes the diagnostic data, and provides a report to help troubleshoot Windows virtual machine performance problems in Azure.
-PerfInsights can be run on virtual machines as a standalone tool, directly from the portal by using [Performance Diagnostics for Azure virtual machines](performance-diagnostics.md), or by installing [Azure Performance Diagnostics VM Extension](performance-diagnostics-vm-extension.md).
+The [Performance Diagnostics (PerfInsights) extension](https://aka.ms/perfinsightsdownload) is a self-help diagnostics tool that collects and analyzes diagnostic data, and provides a report to help troubleshoot Windows virtual machine (VM) performance problems in Azure.
+Use Performance Diagnostics to identify and troubleshoot performance issues in one of two modes:

+- **Continuous diagnostics (preview)** collects data at five-second intervals and reports actionable insights about resource usage every five minutes.
+- **On-demand diagnostics** helps you troubleshoot an ongoing performance issue with more in-depth data, insights, and recommendations based on data collected at a single point in time.

+This article explains how to download the Performance Diagnostics extension to your Windows VM and run the tool using the CLI tool.
+You can also [run Performance Diagnostics from the portal](performance-diagnostics.md), and [deploy the Performance Diagnostics extension using an ARM template or PowerShell](performance-diagnostics-vm-extension.md).

-If you are experiencing performance problems with virtual machines, before contacting support, run this tool.
+If you're experiencing performance problems with virtual machines, before contacting support, run Performance Diagnostics.

 ## Supported troubleshooting scenarios

-PerfInsights can collect and analyze several kinds of information.
-The following sections cover common scenarios.
+You can use Performance Diagnostics to troubleshoot various scenarios.
+The following sections describe common scenarios for using Continuous and On-Demand Performance Diagnostics to identify and troubleshoot performance issues.
+For a comparison of Continuous and On-Demand Performance Diagnostics, see [Performance Diagnostics insights and reports](performance-diagnostics.md)

 > [!NOTE]
-> For information about using PerfInsights across an Azure virtual machine scale set, go to [PerfInsights and scale set VM instances](perfinsights-and-scale-set-vm-instances.md).
+> For information about using PerfInsights across an Azure virtual machine scale set, see [PerfInsights and scale set VM instances](perfinsights-and-scale-set-vm-instances.md).

+### Continuous diagnostics

+Continuous Performance diagnostics lets you identify high resource usage by monitoring your VM regularly for:

+- High CPU usage: Detects high CPU usage periods, and shows the top CPU usage consumers during those periods.
+- High memory usage: Detects high memory usage periods, and shows the top memory usage consumers during those periods.
+- High disk usage: Detects high disk usage periods on physical disks, and shows the top disk usage consumers during those periods.

+### On-demand diagnostics

-### Quick performance analysis
+#### Quick analysis

 This scenario collects the disk configuration and other important information, including: